 I am immensely proud to be the Founding Head of School at RGSGQ and to continue the tradition of the Royal Grammar School Guildford in an international setting.
-Our school ethos emphasises high academic achievement within each individual’s potential and we aim to provide an outstanding learning environment where students can flourish.
-I believe it is our role to develop happy, caring, thoughtful students who feel confident about their abilities, respect others and recognise their importance in the world.
+Our school ethos emphasizes high academic achievement within each individual’s potential and we aim to provide an outstanding learning environment, where students can flourish.
+I believe it is our role to develop happy, caring, thoughtful students who feel confident about their abilities, respect others and recognize their importance in the world.
 We have created a vibrant school with a real community feel at its heart, dedicated to developing confident, independent learners.

 I was born and raised in Shropshire, England.
 At age 18 I became a Teaching Assistant in a small school in Shropshire.
 I worked with a highly inspirational early years teacher and it was there that I caught the teaching bug.